Limbuwan

-Limbuwan is an area of the Himalayan region historically made up of 10 Limbu kingdoms, now part of eastern Nepal.
-Limbuwan means "Yakthung Laaje" or "Land of the Limbu speaking people".
+Limbuwan (Limbu: ᤗᤡᤶᤒᤢᤘᤠᤴ, Limbuwan in Nepali) is an area of the Himalayan region historically made up of 10 Limbu kingdoms, now part of eastern Nepal.
+Limbuwan means Yakthung Laaje (Limbu: ᤕᤠᤰᤌᤢᤱ ᤗᤠᤈᤧ) 'Land of the Limbu speaking people'.
 Limbuwan was incorporated into the Kingdom of Nepal by means of a collective Gorkha-Limbuwan Treaty with the kings of the ten Limbuwan kingdoms and their ministers.